 We monitor our loan portfolio on a regular basis to determine if any increase through provision for loan losses or decrease through a loan loss reversal in our allowance for loan losses is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio.
-We recorded a provision for loan loss of \$204 thousand in 2019, \$1.2 million in 2018, and \$310 thousand in 2017.
-The provision for loan loss recorded in 2019 was primarily the result of an overall increase in our exposure coupled with some deterioration of our portfolio's credit quality resulting from commodity price volatility and stress in specific industries.
+We recorded a provision for loan loss of \$342 thousand in 2020, \$204 thousand in 2019, and \$1.2 million in 2018.
+The provision for loan loss recorded in 2020 was primarily the result of an overall increase in our exposure attributable to increased loan volume coupled with some deterioration of our portfolio's credit quality.
 The provision reflects the changes in our expense estimate for the risk of losses in our loan portfolio.
 Further discussion of the provision for loan losses can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.